kellianoy/devopslabs/README.md

 ![wget,tar,make the redis files](./images/vagrant-wget-tar-make-redis.png)

-* We then execute it .
+* We then execute it.

 ![redis-server](./images/vagrant-start-redis.png)

-* once the redis server is started we start the application with `npm start`.
+* Once the redis server is started we start the application with `npm start`.

 ![npm start](./images/vagrant-start-app.png)